 Our transportation system is essentially sound.
 It has performed an almost unnoticed but indispensable service to our war effort.

-Labor and management of transport companies, with the cooperative supervision of the Office of Defense Transportation and the Interstate Commerce Commission, have met and have overcome unforeseen obstacles, which our enemies predicted would cause our war production to collapse.
-To date we have outdone the enemy on the transportation front.
-We have proved the superiority of enterprise, freedom and cooperation over regulation imposed from above through force and fear; for one of the enemy's chief weaknesses, with all the confiscated facilities and enslaved manpower, lies in the insufficiency of his transportation.
+Labor and management of transport companies and shippers, with the cooperative supervision of the Office of Defense Transportation and the Interstate Commerce Commission, have met and have overcome unforeseen obstacles, which our enemies predicted would cause our war production to collapse.
+To date, we have outdone the enemy on the transportation front.
+We have proved the superiority of cooperation and freedom over regulation imposed from above through force and fear.
+One of the enemy's chief weaknesses, despite the confiscated facilities and enslaved manpower at his disposal, is the insufficiency of his transportation.

-Yet pride in achievement should not lead us into neglect.
-Disruption or diminution in transportation service would have incalculable disastrous effects upon our progress toward victory and peace.
-The unprecedented increase in the volume of traffic has approached dangerously near the limit of the capacity of transport facilities to handle it.
-Replenishment needs of transportation agencies in terms of manpower, materials and facilities, are nodest in comparison with total war requirements and entail practically no public financing.
-To fail to provide for those needs would be to run the risk of breakdown, which would be unwise management of our war effort.
+Yet pride in achievement must not lead us into neglect.
+Disruption or diminution in transportation service now would have incalculable effects upon our progress toward victory and peace.
+The unprecedented increase in the volume of traffic has approached dangerously near the limit of the capacity of our transport facilities.
+Replenishment needs of transportation agencies in terms of manpower, materials, and facilities are modest in comparison with total war requirements and entail practically no public financing.
+Failure to provide for those needs would be to run the risk of break-down.
+A transportation collapse would be disastrous to the war effort.